 Betsi Freeman, “On-Hand and ‘Out of Sequence’: Comics and minority culture at the KAM,” Buzz Magazine, Oct.
 29, 2008, p.
 9.

 Tom Crippen, “Small Successes, Big Futility,” The Comics Journal, Issue 279, Nov.
 2006, p.
 105-106,

 Ted Rall, Attitude 3: The New Subversive Online Cartoonists, NBM Publishing 2006, p.
 65.

 Mariko Wood, “Good Comics and Baud Web Comics,” The Comics Journal, Issue 251, March 2003, p.38-40.

-“A Year of Fear: A look back on 12 months that saw Islamophobia reach record levels in Michigan,” (Illustration), Detroit Metro Times, Dec.
+“A Year of Fear: A look back on 12 months that saw Islamophobia reach record levels in Michigan,” (Cover artwork), Detroit Metro Times, Dec.
 13, 2017, p.1.

 “Prince Rogers Nelson: Rest in Purple,” (Illustration), Detroit Free Press, April 24, 2016, p.
 1F.

 “Black History Month: Can you pass this ‘Literacy Test’?
 An artist’s perspective on a civil rights injustice,” Detroit Free Press, Feb.
 16, 2014.

 “Eric Millikin takes an unusual look at Martin Luther King Jr. and his 'I Have a Dream' speech,” Detroit Free Press, Jan.
 20, 2014.